THE REUBENESQUE BRIDE

 You bet!
 Any A-line or princess style flatters with its vertical lines moving upward.

 Always concentrate on keeping those lines vertical while bringing the rest of your silhouette inward.
 Consider a curve darted A-line or a princess style with some contrast to the center panel.
 If you have pleasing curves and/or a full bust, focus on empathizing these attributes the Great Masters have painted for centuries.
-Think Rubenesque rather than heavy, realizing you can carve out your own special style niche.
+Think Rubenesque rather than heavy, realizing you can carve out your own niche.

 GO FOR: